sagemath/sagewiki_to_gh-2022-10-10/days90.md

 When you make a git commit, you can specify the commit message on the command line with the `-m` flag.
 Otherwise, git will open an editor for you to enter the commit message.
 The default editor is `vim`.
 If you would rather use a different editor (such as `emacs`), you can set your editor by running the `set_editor` script in your terminal.

+=== Updating Sage to 8.1.beta9 ===

+To update your version of Sage on k8s, type in your term:

+git checkout develop
+git pull --ff-only trac develop make build

 === SSH ===

 ==== SSHing into the project ====